I got thinking about this because I’ve seen a number of people write about anger recently, and it’s not an emotion I’ve ever been comfortable with.

 Anger is a basic human emotion.
 We all experience it sometimes, and it has an associated facial expression that is universally recognized across cultures.
 Yet anger is far from basic in that we often have a lot of other mental baggage attached to it.

 My relationship with anger began in childhood.
-My dad has always been very quick to anger, and tends to shout loudly when he’s angry.
+My dad has always had a quick temper, and tends to shout loudly when he’s angry.

 Often, in situations where the more logical response would be for me to get angry, I instead react with my little girl response of crying and feeling afraid and under attack.